trickstonge/ski-tracks-vue/README.md

 This is the code for my Ski Tracks project, which allows you search and filter your ski days from the Ski Tracks mobile app.
-Built on Laravel Breeze as the base.
+Same functionality as my other Ski Tracks project, but with Vue and Inertia for the front end instead of blade templates.

 Website can be accessed here: [https://ski.wayfaererstudios.com/](https://ski.wayfaererstudios.com/).